fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 If you do not specify `.spec.provider`, it defaults to `generic`.

-The `aws` provider can be used when the source-controller service account is associate with an AWS IAM Role using IRSA that grants read-only access to ECR.
+The `aws` provider can be used when the source-controller service account is associated with an AWS IAM Role using IRSA that grants read-only access to ECR.

-The `azure` provider can be used when the source-controller pods are associate with an Azure AAD Pod Identity that grants read-only access to ACR.
+The `azure` provider can be used when the source-controller pods are associated with an Azure AAD Pod Identity that grants read-only access to ACR.

-The `gcp` provider can be used when the source-controller service account is associate with a GCP IAM Role using Workload Identity that grants read-only access to Artifact Registry.
+The `gcp` provider can be used when the source-controller service account is associated with a GCP IAM Role using Workload Identity that grants read-only access to Artifact Registry.

 ### Secret reference